 Physics has been the main motor of the spectacular scientific and technological developments of the 20th century and will definitely continue to play a dominant role for the promotion of science at large in this century.

-The study programme in Physics provides you with more advanced courses, and starts the process of specialisation.
-The Master's thesis is supervised by an active researcher and initiates you to the frontiers of research.
-At the Master's level, about half of the courses are compulsory and of general interest, the other half consists of more specialized elective courses.
+The study programme in physics provides you with more advanced courses, and starts the process of specialisation.
+The master's thesis is supervised by an active researcher and initiates you to the frontiers of research.
+At the master's level, about half of the courses are compulsory and of general interest, the other half consists of more specialised elective courses.
 Specialised lectures may also be taken at other universities, in particular Bern.
-It is recommended that you follow the specialised lectures in the field of your future Master's thesis.
+It is recommended that you follow the specialised lectures in the field of your future master's thesis.
 Other lectures, at your discretion, are necessary to complete the requirements.
 The lectures are complemented by seminars on modern research topics and advanced laboratory work, colloquia and project in research group.

 - Theoretical physics: Advanced statistical mechanics, Relativistic quantum mechanics, Field theory, Many-body theory;